HOTP0T/OCR-P13_ArgentBank/README.md

 # Argent Bank API

 Welcome to the Argent Bank API repository.
-This project is part of an initiative to support Argent Bank, a start-up looking to establish its presence in the financial industry.
+This project is part of an initiative to support Argent Bank.
 The application allows users to securely access and manage their accounts online.

 ## 📖 Project Overview